DMacMakes/dmdocs/content/en/torrens/ise102/week6/index.md

 ### Step two: Psuedocode

 This step is very important.
 Try writing your top level program in pseudocode.
-This helps you formalise what you've outlined above without having to think about c++ syntax or enter visual studio.
+This helps you formalise what you've outlined above without having to think about c++ syntax or go to replit.
 Use whatever text editor is on hand.

 Here's a very top level bit of psuedocode, keeping things very abstract.
 It just covers what jobs need doing, but not how we pass around the data.
 ```